cliqueinc/mysql-wear/README.md

 ```bash
 go install github.com/cliqueinc/mysql-wear/mwcmd
 ```

 So now you can operate migrations.

 ### 2. Init migration

-mwcmd inits postgres connection from default env vars, and migration path also taken from `DB_MIGRATION_PATH` variable.
+mwcmd inits mysql connection from default env vars, and migration path also taken from `DB_MIGRATION_PATH` variable.

 In order to init migration:

 ```bash
 mwcmd new-migration
 ```